 Since graduating, she has worked in Private Practice servicing a range of clientele.
 She has experience working with children and adults with a wide variety of needs.

 Outside of work, Mari-Joy enjoys spending time with her husband, two children, and two dogs.
 Some of her favourite hobbies include reading, baking, and hiking.

 SLP Reg.
 CASLPO

-Before joining the Anderson Speech Consultants team, Tara worked as a Speech-Language Pathologist in an acute care and stroke rehabilitation hospital.
+Before joining the Anderson Therapy Services (ATS) team, Tara worked as a Speech-Language Pathologist in an acute care and stroke rehabilitation hospital.
 She has experience working with a wide range of speech, language and swallowing needs and enjoys working with people of all ages in both English and French.
 Tara is passionate about supporting people to communicate with those who know more than they can say and believes that communication access is a human right.

 Outside of work, Tara enjoys spending time with her husband and her cat.
 She loves to travel, explore and learn by visiting museums, reading and trying new foods!

 Amanda completed a Bachelor of Science degree in 2007 at the University of Alberta.
 She then returned to the University of Alberta and completed a Master of Science degree in Speech-Language Pathology in 2011.
 She was awarded the Student Excellence award for the University of Alberta from the Canadian Association of Speech-Language Pathology and Audiology (CASLPA).